Historical reenactment

-Historical reenactment (or reenactment) is an educational or recreational activity in which history enthusiasts and amateur hobbyists dress in period-accurate clothing and recreate aspects of past events or eras.
+Historical reenactment (or reenactment, sometimes spelt re-enactment) is an educational or recreational activity in which history enthusiasts and amateur hobbyists dress in period-accurate clothing and recreate aspects of past events or eras.
 This may be as narrow as a specific moment from a battle, such as a reenactment of Pickett's Charge presented during the 1913 Gettysburg reunion, or as broad as an entire period, such as Regency reenactment.

 While historical reenactors are generally amateurs, some participants are military personnel or historians.
 The participants, called reenactors, often research the equipment, uniform, and other gear they will carry or use.
 Reenactors buy the apparel or items they need from specialty stores or make items themselves.
-Historical reenactments cover a wide span of history, from as far back as ancient warfare, the medieval warfare era, and the early modern warfare, to as recent as the World Wars, the Cold War era, and even the early 21st-century modern warfare in modern reenactment.
+Historical reenactments cover a wide span of history, from as far back as wars of ancient history, the post-classical history, and the modern era.